XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned
+  if_modified_since: 2020-02-06T12:17:43.202-08:00, # Time | Only records created or modified since this timestamp will be returned

-  status: 'SUBMITTED', # String | Filter by purchase order status
+  status: DRAFT, # String | Filter by purchase order status

-  date_from: '2019-12-01', # String | Filter by purchase order date (e.g. GET https://.../PurchaseOrders?DateFrom=2015-12-01&DateTo=2015-12-31
+  date_from: 2019-12-01, # String | Filter by purchase order date (e.g. GET https://.../PurchaseOrders?DateFrom=2015-12-01&DateTo=2015-12-31

-  date_to: '2019-12-31', # String | Filter by purchase order date (e.g. GET https://.../PurchaseOrders?DateFrom=2015-12-01&DateTo=2015-12-31
+  date_to: 2019-12-31, # String | Filter by purchase order date (e.g. GET https://.../PurchaseOrders?DateFrom=2015-12-01&DateTo=2015-12-31

-  order: 'PurchaseOrderNumber ASC', # String | Order by an any element
+  order: PurchaseOrderNumber ASC, # String | Order by an any element

   page: 1 # Integer | To specify a page, append the page parameter to the URL e.g. ?page=1.
 If there are 100 records in the response you will need to check if there is any more data by fetching the next page e.g ?page=2 and continuing this process until no more results are returned.
 }